Munford residents come together for prayer vigil in wake of triple homicide

 Talladega County District Attorney Steve Giddens announced that Landon Durham, has been arrested and charged with capital murder in the case.

-Durham is currently being held in the Talladega County Jail and is scheduled to appear in court Friday Jan.
-24th at 3pm.
+Durham is currently being held in the Talladega County Jail and is scheduled to appear in court Friday, Jan.
+24t at 3 p.m.